 - Mix in the champagne flavor.

 The problem with champagne frosting is that you have to add way too much champagne in order to get a strong champagne flavor.
 This ends up making your frosting runny.
-The last time I used champagne, I opted for a champagne glaze.
-This time I decided to go the artificial [insert gasp here] champagne flavor route.

 I bought some champagne flavor from LorAnn Gourmet.
 When I opened the bottle and took a whiff, I was overwhelmed by the aroma of bubble gum.
 I was disgusted.
 My husband had to remind me over and over again that this stuff was extremely concentrated and just a few drops would smell / taste completely different then taking in the whole bottle at once.
 Good thing he was right.
 However, smell your champagne and think bubble gum, you’ll be surprised at the similarities.